torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 to one and only one cgroup.
 All threads of a process belong to the same cgroup.
 On creation, all processes are put in the cgroup that the parent process belongs to at the time.
-A process can be migrated to another cgroup.
+A process can be migrated to ayesther cgroup.
 Migration of a process doesn't affect already existing descendant processes.

 Following certain structural constraints, controllers may be enabled or